New Year's Eve is a big celebration for millions of people all over the world.

 But Dr Heddle says: "The most likely source seems to be French.
 In Normandy, presents given at Hogmanay were 'hoguignetes'."

-First footing is a traditional part of Hogmanay celebrations in Scotland, although it doesn't happen nowadays as much as it used to.
+First footing is a traditional part of Hogmanay celebrations in Scotland, although it doesn't happen nowadays as much as it used to - and is likely to be more restricted in 2021 due to coronavirus restrictions.

 First footing is when you visit friends or family immediately after midnight in order to become the first person to visit them and go into their house in the new year.